User Tools

 • Solution #1:

-awk -F ", " '{ print $1"-"$2":"$3 }' roster | # using ", " as delimiter, extract and print last"-"first":"id
+awk -F ", " '{ print $1"-"$2":"$3 }' | # Using ", " as delimiter, extract and print last"-"first":"id

-sed "s/ [A-Z]\.//" | # search for and delete middle initials (space, uppercase letter, period)
+sed "s/ [A-Z]\.//" | # Search for and delete middle initials (space, uppercase letter, period)

-tr A-Z a-z # lowercase
+tr A-Z a-z # Convert all to lowercase

-7. webadvisor2roster
+7. webadvisor2roster.sh

 Last, First [MI], ID